Kerry Blue Terrier

-The Kerry Blue Terrier (also known as the Irish Blue Terrier) (An Brocaire Gorm) is a breed of dog.
-Originally bred to control vermin including rats, rabbits, badgers, ferrets, foxes, otters, hares, deer, and even wolves, over time the Kerry became a general working dog used for a variety of jobs including herding cattle and sheep.
-Despite a Kerry Blue winning Crufts (the most prestigious UK dog show) in 2000, it remains an "unfashionable" breed, and is distinctly uncommon; however, it is not as threatened as some of the other terrier breeds such as the Skye Terrier, Sealyham Terrier, and Dandie Dinmont Terrier.
+The Kerry Blue Terrier or Irish Blue Terrier (An Brocaire Gorm) is an Irish breed of dog of terrier type.
+It was originally bred to control vermin including rats, rabbits, badgers, ferrets, foxes, otters, hares, deer and wolves, but later became a general working dog used for a variety of jobs including herding cattle and sheep.

+A Kerry Blue won "Best In Show" at Crufts in 2000.
+In the twenty-first century it is an endangered breed.